-- 5.2.
+- 5.1.
+Improve access to information (communications) about council services, activities and decisions through applying accessibility principles and community insights - 5.2.
 Increase community access and capacity to meaningfully participate in council decision-making and civic life - - 5.3.
 Build greater trust with the community by actively involving them in matters which have a direct impact on their lives - 5.4.
 Create a customer experience where community members feel Council is helpful, engaged, accountable, respectful and timely - 5.5.
-Contribute to great community outcomes through partnering with community and stakeholders in a coordinated advocacy effort ● ⊕ - 5.6.
+Contribute to great community outcomes through partnering with community and stakeholders in a coordinated advocacy effort • - 5.6.
 Significantly progress efforts to secure more developer funding towards Council's response to population growth • - 5.7.
 Sustainable, equitable and transparent management of funds - 5.8.
-Ensuring our assets provide the best fit for community needs over the long term $\stackrel{\bullet}{\bullet}$ \oplus - 5.9.
+Ensuring our assets provide the best fit for community needs over the long term 🍎 🛞 - 5.9.
 Improve understanding of the community through the development of research resources.